codacy/docs/docs/faq/troubleshooting/duplication-metrics-not-calculated.md

-# Why aren’t duplication metrics being calculated?
+# Why aren't duplication metrics being calculated?

 For performance reasons, Codacy limits the analysis of code duplication to 5000 files of the same programming language in each repository.